Pianonic/RealTimeVoiceClone/README.md

 A lightweight application that automatically trains a voice conversion model from new audio samples and converts audio files using the trained model.

+> **⚠️ Important Note:** This project is currently under development and may not function as described directly from the main branch.

 ## Features

 - **Automatic Training**: Monitors a folder for new voice samples and automatically incorporates them into training